nuzonnah/alx-system_engineering-devops/0x02-shell_redirections/README.md

-displays all lines in the file /etc/passwd that do not contain "bin"
+Display all lines of the file /etc/ssh/sshd_config starting with a letter